 “Yes, sir, I’m sorry, I should have introduced myself first.
 We aren’t accustomed to many visitors; I am out of the habit of society.”

 “I’ve just come from an army camp, ma’am, you’re not going to get much in the way of grand manners from me,” Johnny said gravely, and surprised a laugh out of her.
-The smile transformed her; she had the pointed face of a woodland elf, with cat green eyes and too many freckles to be considered pretty, but when she smiled she lit up the room and Johnny was conscious of a surprising wish to see her do it again.
+The smile transformed her; she had the pointed face of a woodland elf, with warm hazel eyes and too many freckles to be considered pretty, but when she smiled she lit up the room and Johnny was conscious of a surprising wish to see her do it again.

 “I’d prefer tea,” Johnny said, and she looked surprised and slightly relieved.